What tastes like a nut, looks like a tiger but is neither of those things? You guessed it: antioxidant-rich, antibacterial tiger nuts.

 3. Hold Antibacterial Properties

-Cyperus esculentus is also on a list of several dietary plants that can be used against common bacterial infections, especially for those who have developed antibiotic resistance in third-world countries.
-(6)
+Cyperus esculentus is also on a list of several dietary plants that can be used against common bacterial infections, especially for those who have developed antibiotic resistance in less developed countries.

 Wherever you live, it’s important to fill your diet with immune system boosters like tiger nuts.
 Bacteria-fighting food helps you fight off infections and viruses so don’t neglect this important part of nutrition.